-Grease a 10 x 10 inch silicone bundt pan well with butter.
+Grease a 10 inch silicone bundt pan well with butter.
 And, pour the cake batter into the bundt pan.

 Once cake is cooled, remove it from the bundt pan, carefully.

-In a clean mixing bowl fitted with paddle attachment, add the powdered sugar, milk, pink dye and strawberry flavor.
+In a clean mixing bowl fitted with the paddle attachment, add the powdered sugar, milk, pink dye, and strawberry flavor.
 Mix on low until combined into a smooth frosting.

 Place cake on a cake stand, and drizzle the frosting over the top of the cake so it runs down both sides.
 Sprinkle the top of the frosting with rainbow sprinkles.